dsa-ntc/peninsuladsa-ntc.github.io/_pages/calendar.md

 	<iframe src="https://calendar.google.com/calendar/u/0/embed?showTitle=0&mode=AGENDA&height=400&wkst=1&bgcolor=%23ffffff&src=peninsuladsa@gmail.com&color=%23711616&ctz=America/Los_Angeles" style=" border-width:0 " width="100%" height="600" frameborder="0" scrolling="no"></iframe>
 </div><!--/span-->

-**Note:** In the interest of protecting our most vulnerable comrades from COVID, many of our events continue to be virtual.
-In-person events usually take place outdoors with good air flow, and masks are recommended.
+**Note:** In the interest of protecting our most vulnerable comrades from COVID and other respiratory illness, many of our events continue to be virtual.
+In-person events usually take place outdoors with good air flow, and high-quality masks (such as KN94 respirators) are recommended.

-<h3>Regular meetings</h3>
-Get started with Peninsula DSA by attending one of our regular meetings!

-* **Chapter meetings** are held virtually on Discord on the 3rd Sunday of the month at 4-6pm.
-* **Working groups** have their own meeting schedules, see above calendar for confirmed events.
-* [**Reading group**](../reading-group) meets at least once a month, usually on Sundays at 7pm.
-* **Play n' Praxis game nights** are on hold for now.
-* **Member socials** are held in person once a month, usually on 2nd Fridays at 5-7pm.